Warlander/warlander.github.io/index.md

 ![Okey](/assets/img/okey.webp)
 [Play Store](https://play.google.com/store/apps/details?id=com.ahoygames.okey) | [App Store](https://apps.apple.com/us/app/okey/id667645433)

 I took part in the development of multiplayer functionalities, social features and the cafe building mode.
 I also created automation tools streamlining the game testing process, and took part in porting the game from Haxe programming language to Unity game engine.
-This project presented many challenges, a lot of time was spent bringing it up to modern standards and implementing functionalities years after the original release such as multiplayer support.
+This project presented many challenges, a lot of time was spent bringing it up to modern standards and implementing functionalities years after the original release such as multiplayer support and other online functionalities.

 ## Wurm Unlimited
 **CodeClub AB - Volunteer Game Developer**